natan-mlk/GWO-recruitment-task/README.md

-# GWO-recruitment-task
+# get and present data from api

-HTML/SCSS/jQuery/AJAX : recruitment task "present data from API" - passed :)
+HTML/SCSS/jQuery/AJAX